bradydowling/rwx-blog/src/pages/articles/2020-04-06---eslint-prettier-vscode-autoformat-create-react-app/index.md

 - Press `Command` + `Shift` + `P` then search for Open Settings (JSON) (if you can't find it, try [things mentioned here](https://stackoverflow.com/questions/54785520/vs-code-how-to-open-json-settings-with-defaults))
 - Make sure `eslint` is installed globally using `npm install -g eslint` or `yarn global add eslint`

-> Normally you don't need to do a global install and you can use the ESLint dev dependency in your repository but because CRA hides it up, VS Code can't find the local binary
+_**Note:** Normally you don't need to do a global install and you can use the ESLint dev dependency in your repository but because CRA hides it up, VS Code can't find the local binary_

 Now we'll get ESLint and Prettier to perform their magic everytime you save a file.
 Add the following to your `settings.json`: